WOMEN’S RED TENT

 The Flow of the Day…..

-12noon-3:30pm The Red Tent ‘Lounge’–soak in our outdoor hot tub and afterwards get swaddle-wrapped in the Red Tent, enjoying the delicious experience of dozing off, ending with a body-blessing.
-Short massages will be available from Anita as well.
-This is also an opportunity to hang out, walk the land, chat with other women.
+2pm-5:30pm The Red Tent ‘Lounge’–soak in our outdoor hot tub and afterwards get swaddle-wrapped in the Red Tent, enjoying the delicious experience of dozing off, ending with a body-blessing.
+Other pampering options (massage and reiki) also available.
+This is also an opportunity to hang out, walk the land, chat with other women, be nurtured.
 A light lunch will be provided.

-3:30-5:30pm Red Tent Talking Circle facilitated by Tere, an opportunity to explore and experience our connection to the sacred feminine , the mystery and power of our sacred bowls (pelvis) and our womb-an wisdom, inspired by exercises and rituals from the book Wild Feminine (more on this below)
+6:30pm-9pm Red Tent Talking Circle, an opportunity to explore and experience our connection to the sacred feminine , the mystery and power of our sacred bowls (pelvis) and our womb-an wisdom, inspired by exercises and rituals from the book Wild Feminine (more on this below)

-*Food to contribute to the snack table and/or the evening potluck if you choose to stay.
-A light lunch is provided.
+*Food to contribute to the snack table and/or the evening potluck.

 *Your $$ contribution